-John S. Cruickshank is the Staff Associate for Policy in the Office of the Assistant Director (OAD) and the Division of Research on Learning in Formal and Informal Settings (DRL) in the Directorate for Education and Human Resources (EHR) at the National Science Foundation (NSF).
-John is the Directorate Independent Research and Development (IR/D) Expert and Ethics Official.
+John S. Cruickshank is the Staff Associate for Policy in the Division of Research on Learning (DRL) and the Independent Research and Development (IR/D) Expert and Conflict of Interest (COI) Official in the Directorate for Education and Human Resources (EHR).
 John's responsibilities include policy, grant, and conflict management of educational research programs.
-He advises the Directorate and Division leadership about the portfolio of awards and investments and compliance with NSF and Federal policies.
+He advises the Division and Directorate leadership about the portfolio of awards and investments and compliance with NSF and Federal policies.

-John leads Micronesia and South Pacific outreach and technical assistance, building capacity and broadening participation to underserved Pacific Islander-serving institutions in Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
-He has also advised Independent Samoa on international collaborations as well as the Philippines, South Korea, and Taiwan in East Asia.
+John leads Micronesia and South Pacific outreach, building capacity and broadening participation in Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
 In his Pacific work John has briefed high-level leaders including Heads of State, Governors, Ambassadors, and Ministers and has been interviewed on TV, in the newspapers, and on the radio.

 John earned his B.A.
 Cum Laude in Political Science from the State University of New York at Purchase.